Photography & Charities: How images play an important part in connecting with your audience

 So now we have mastered taking photos but we don’t take them off the phone.
 We don’t do anything with them.
 Probably because we have so many to look through, then we might need to re-size them and how do we get them online?
 It all just seems like such a hassle.
 Maybe you took some, but maybe someone else took some too, and how do you get them all together?

 I think that a way to combat this is to have an image strategy.
 I think it’s important enough that it has its own policy.
 Train your staff in imagery, not just the taking the photographs but what you do with them afterwards.
 I think the easiest way to do that is to host a little workshop where you just talk about how to take a decent photograph with your phone and how to use image apps to enhance those images.
 Then make it one person’s responsibility to do all the gathering, organising, uploading and branding – this becomes their role.

 Give someone the role of collating and organising the images

 Perhaps look for volunteers who are interested in photography.
 That could really help your organisation.
 Look for a willing volunteer to take over the role of ‘Image Coordinator’.
 Have a target of the number of images you want to share per week.
 As long as there’s a nice variety and you’re meeting that target then I think it could be a hugely powerful thing.

 Play around with your images to make them more attractive

 You might want to enhance your images and you don’t need an app to do that.
 This is all built into phones these days.
 You can lighten the shadows, you can darken your image down if you need to, you can add filters to make the image more attractive.
 These things are all at your fingertips.

-I think that’s why, perhaps spending half a day within your organisation and share the knowledge you all have.
+I think that’s why perhaps spending half a day within your organisation and share the knowledge you all have.
 For example, “I have a really good app that I use” or “This is what I do to crop my images”.
-There are also apps like WordSwag or Canva that are quite popular.
+You could also use online apps such as WordSwag or Canva that are quite popular.

 Would you like more helpful tips like these for your charity?
 Download Social Good HQ FREE E-book.